History

 - Ringo Starr is joined on stage by Joe Walsh and Don Was for his record release show of “Ringo 2012”.

-- Bob Weir, Jackson Browne and Jeff Lynne join Heartbreaker Mike Campbell and Jonathan Wilson’s Holiday Jam session which included the Dead’s “West L.A.
+- Bob Weir, Jackson Browne, and Jeff Lynne joined Heartbreaker Mike Campbell and Jonathan Wilson’s Holiday Jam session which included the Dead’s “West L.A.
 Fadeaway” and “Truckin.”

 2013

-- Emmylou Harris & Rodney Crowell play a special pre-Grammy’s show with special guests Joan Baez, Bonnie Raitt, the Zac Brown Band, J.D.
-Souther, Damien Rice, Joan Osborne, Shannon McNally, John Fullbright and Shawn Camp.
+- Emmylou Harris & Rodney Crowell play a special pre-Grammy show with special guests Joan Baez, Bonnie Raitt, the Zac Brown Band, J.D.
+Souther, Damien Rice, Joan Osborne, Shannon McNally, John Fullbright, and Shawn Camp.

 April 25